Building Coding Agents via Entropy-Enhanced Multi-Turn Preference Optimization: Related Work

 \textbf{Test-Time Inference Strategies.} TTS strategies improve performance by sampling more candidates, searching deeper, and verifying outputs~\citep{snell2024scaling,beeching2024scalingtesttimecompute,yao2023tree,xu2024search}.
 These include Best-of-$N$ sampling with verifier reranking and structured search methods such as Tree-of-Thoughts~\citep{yao2023tree}, which let models explore alternative reasoning paths and self-evaluate.
-However, the returns from TTS depend on candidate diversity: when generations collapse to a narrow solution space, additional samples and deeper search provide diminishing gains.
-Moreover, self-evaluation is not always reliable, which can lead to incorrect selection of the best trajectory.
-We address these challenges by pairing \sys with a hybrid best-trajectory selector that combines a learned verifier model with model-free approaches.
-This hybrid approach improves robustness to verifier errors and better exploits the increased diversity produced by \sys, yielding stronger empirical gains as test-time compute scales.
+Recent approaches like R2E-gym~\citep{jain2025r2e} further enhance these methods by introducing hybrid selectors to improve verification robustness.
+However, these techniques primarily improve post-generation selection without addressing the underlying generation process.
+This limitation is critical because the effectiveness of TTS strategies relies on the diversity of candidate solutions~\citep{snell2025scaling,wang2025diversified,huang2025best}.
+When generations collapse to a narrow solution space, additional samples and deeper search provide diminishing gains.

+In this work, we combine the generation-time diversity enhancement from \sys with a hybrid best-trajectory selector.
+It leverages the increased diversity from \sys while maintaining robustness to verifier errors, yielding stronger empirical gains as test-time compute scales.